University of Georgia

 At UGA, the Center for Tropical and Emerging Global Diseases battles neglected diseases that threaten populations worldwide

-When Chagas disease infects the body, it can lead to swelling, fever, heart and digestive issues—even death.
+When Chagas disease develops, it can lead to fever, heart, and digestive issues—even death.
 As with other tropical diseases like malaria, brain-eating amoebae infections, and toxoplasmosis, treatments can be hard to come by and ineffective.

 That’s where UGA’s Center for Tropical and Emerging Global Diseases comes in.
 For over 20 years, the center’s researchers have used an interdisciplinary approach to advance the fight against these infections and others.
-In the case of Chagas disease, they recently brought the world one step closer toward a cure.
+In the case of Chagas disease, researchers have recently brought the world one step closer to a cure.

 A closeup of medical equipment attached to tiny vials with pink fluid.